What is Anime?

-Anime, when used by westerners, refers to Japanese animation.
+Anime, when used by Westerners, refers to Japanese animation.
 Anime is the motion picture counterpart to Manga, or graphic novels/comics.

 Top level Kocho include: